Third Taiwan Strait Crisis: 1996

 Between January and February 1996, the PRC concentrated 100,000 troops along the strait and conducted large-scale exercises.
-Tensions remained high in early 1996 as Taiwan prepared for its first presidential election and Lee Teng-hui ran on the Kuomintang's ticket.
+Tensions remained high in early 1996, as Taiwan prepared for its first presidential election and Lee Teng-hui ran on the Kuomintang's ticket.
+On 4 January 1996, US Assistant Secretary of Defense Chas W. Freeman Jr. warned the Clinton Administration that a Chinese General had threatened to him that the PLA had prepared plans for firing conventional missiles into Taiwan for 30 days, with one missile attack each day.

 On 8 March, the PRC fired more missiles 20 miles off Keelung and 29 miles off Kaohsiung.
 Over 70 percent of commercial shipping passed through the targeted ports, which were disrupted by the proximity of the tests.
 The PRC also conducted a launch on 11 March.

 On 10 March, the United States announced that it was dispatching the USS Independence toward the strait.
 According to The Washington Post, that same day, the USS Bunker Hill CG-52 (which had detached from the Independence Battlegroup), along with an RC-135 Intelligence aircraft, monitored the launch of 3 CSS-6 (DF-15) missiles from the PRC, two of them into shipping lanes near Kaohsiung and one fired directly over Taipei into a shipping lane near Keelung.

 On the following day, the PRC announced live-fire exercises to be conducted near Penghu from 12 to 20 March.
 On 11 March, the U.S. dispatched USS Nimitz CVN-68 and her battlegroup, Carrier Group Seven.
 Nimitz and her battle group, along with Belleau Wood, sailed through the Taiwan Strait, while Independence did not.
 The PRC 12 March to 20 March exercises proceeded and in response to the U.S. moves, the PRC announced further exercises.

 From 18 March to 25 March, the PRC conducted military exercises involving airplanes, guided missile destroyers, submarines, and 150,000 troops at Pingtan Island.
 The exercises practiced amphibious landing, mountainous assaults, and included paratrooper exercises.